 If you’re not a regular reader, you might sometimes get the idea that we are sophisticated people in search of nicely dressed up food in stylish restaurants and get very angry when it is not.
 Thing is: the price has to match the quality, so when we pay a lot, we have high expectations.
 “Tambarina” might be ideal for those who keep their wallets tight shut, but make no mistake, it’s got heart and soul to spare.
 And you will leave with your belly full of comfort food and your head bobbin’ with Cape Verdean music.

-Not that it needs to: I can definitely say that I have never had a chickpea stew that is as nice as the one they have here.
-The stew is made with freshly soaked chickpeas – NOT out of a can and the chickpeas are perfectly cooked, just over al dente: they give way but still have a bit of a bite to them.
+Not that it needs to: I can definitely say that I have never had a corn stew that is as nice as the one they have here.
+The stew is made with beans and corn, which gives a bit of a bite to stew.
 The stew offers some truly intense flavors of either meat or fish, depending on what variety you choose.
 It even comes accompanied with two fried sunny side eggs, which is not really necessary, but if you’re gonna fill up on protein, you might as well do it properly.

 Another must have here is the “muamba”, an intensely flavored chicken stew with chicken so tender it’s falling off the bone.
 Our very sympathetic waitress assured us that you are supposed to eat it with “funji”.
 Granted, “Funji” doesn’t look pretty and it is a bit of an acquired taste: a gloopy puree made of manioc (also known as cassava) and has virtually no flavor at all.
 Like rice or pasta, it soaks up the flavors of the dish you’re having it with beautifully and it’s the ideal pairing with “muamba”.
 Mix in some of the roasted chili sauce you get as an accompaniment and the dish will sing to you like the band that was playing there last night.